-ByFood.com is Japan’s one-stop platform for foodie travelers.
-Here, you can book food experiences like cooking classes and food tours, make easy restaurant reservations without using Japanese, read about Japanese food trends and culture, and watch videos featuring Japanese chefs and craftspeople.
+ByFood.com is Japan's one-stop platform for foodie travelers.
+Here, you can book food experiences like cooking classes and food tours, make easy restaurant reservations without using Japanese, and order products from local businesses.
+We also provide online experiences, blogs about Japanese food trends and culture, and videos featuring Japanese chefs and craftspeople.

 ByFood makes Japan's food scene accessible to anyone, dissolving the language barrier and providing everything foodie travelers need to have a fulfilling (and filling) trip to Japan.
 And if you don't find what you're looking for on the platform, our VIP Gourmet Concierge will create the perfect food experience that's tailor-made for you.